luisadha/.zshrc/README.md

 1. Copy these files {/sdcard/.zshrc, /sdcard/.zcompdump, /sdcard/.cache/zcompdump} to your phone under '/sdcard'

-2. Set your terminal with the following rules:
+2. Set your terminal with the following these:

 - export TERM=xterm-256color